Prescription Drugs Addiction Treatment

 According to the Canadian Journal of Public Health, the exact extent of the abuse of prescription drugs hasn’t been systematically identified.
 The data shows that Canada ranks within the top 10% of countries in the use of opioid medications, benzodiazepines and stimulants, which all have high addiction potential.
 Even though they are regulated by Health Canada to ensure their quality, effectiveness and safety, they can be misused.

 Simcoe Addiction and Mental Health has a main focus.
-That’s to help families and individuals heal from prescription drugs addiction in Ontario and the consequences.
+That’s to help families and individuals heal from prescription drug addiction and its consequences.
 Our treatment model is focused on holistic programs that look after every aspect of recovery.

 We focus on addiction and holistic therapies that treat our patients as a whole.
 Treating the issue and the person in a home like, and comfortable setting offers support.
 Patients learn recovery tools and how to cope while making healthy choices that are critical to overcoming their issues.

 Being addicted to prescription drugs can take a heavy toll on a person’s physical body.
 Physical dependence often develops whereby the person psychologically needs the drugs to function.
 Detox is the process whereby these drugs get removed in a medically safe and comfortable environment.
 It is the first step in recovery for many of our patients.